At Google I/O 2026, Google turned Search into its most important AI platform.

 Google I/O 2026, however, marks something different.

 This is no longer a search engine that uses AI to improve its results.
-Google is transforming Search into the operational center of its AI strategy, redefining the very concept of online search and moving it ever closer to a conversational, agentic, and persistent system.
+Google is transforming Search into the operational center of its AI strategy.
+The very concept of online search is changing, moving ever closer to a conversational, agentic, persistent system.

 This is arguably the most significant change in the modern history of Google Search.